Tanq16/containerized-security-toolkit/README.md

 The `security_docker` directory also contains a dockerfile for Apple Silicon Macs, which can be specified using the `--file Dockerfile.AppleSilicon` flag for the `docker build` command.
 </details>

-The `p10k.zsh` file for each directory must be inside the same directory as the Dockerfile, as the build process copies it and prevents the configuration wizard of `oh-my-zsh` from running when accessing the shell of the docker image via SSH.
-If the wizard is still needed for customization, then run `p10k configure` inside the docker and replace the contents of the `p10k.zsh` file in the image with those of the `~/.p10k.zsh` file inside the directory for the required docker image. `docker cp` can be used for this to copy out of a running container.
+The `p10k.zsh` file must be inside the same directory as the Dockerfile, as the build process copies it and prevents the configuration wizard of `oh-my-zsh` from running when accessing the shell of the docker image via SSH.
+If the wizard is still needed for customization, then run `p10k configure` inside the docker and replace the contents of the `~/p10k.zsh` file in the image with those of the `p10k.zsh` file inside the directory for the docker image. `docker cp` can be used for this to copy out of a running container.

-The security docker is effectively a combination of many of the good tools required for basic pentesting.
-It has the development image's packages installed as well.
-The cloudsec image contains ScoutSuite, CloudSploit, Trivy and PMapper.
+The security docker image is effectively a combination of many of the good tools required for basic pentesting.
+It has the some development tools like golang and nodejs installed as well.
+Cloud tools are also installed within the image such as ScoutSuite, CloudSploit, Trivy and PMapper.
+Kubectl and Terraform are also installed in the image.

 To pull a prebuilt image, use `docker pull tanq16/sec_docker:main`.
 For the Apple Silicon version, use the tag `tanq16/sec_docker:main_apple`.
-The cloudsec images have the tags `cloudsec` and `cloudsec_apple`.

 ---

 # Example Workflow

-The images are mainly meant to be used as linux systems for security work.
-They are lightweight images and have all the tools from `cli-productivity-suite`.
+The image is mainly meant to be used as a linux system for security work.
+It is a lightweight image and has all the tools from `cli-productivity-suite`.
 They're meant for security testing workflows and can be used as a starting point to customize for specific workflows.

 Launch the container and mount a persistent storage directory.
-The zsh history or any required configuration file can also be shared with the docker.
+The shell history or any required configuration file can also be shared with the docker.
 To do this, create a directory in the host home directory `docker_work`.
 The structure of the directory can be as follows &rarr;
 ```
 $ tree docker_work -a -L 1
 docker_work
 ├── persist
-├── cloud_persist
 ├── run.sh
 ├── keys
 └── .zsh_history